 The Crush Climbing Crush Vision package includes a case, a cleaning kit, lanyard, a trainee eBook, and a Crush Climbing Sticker.
-You get quite a bit for $50, wouldn’t you agree?

 Last but not least, I just wanted to say how much I like the design of these glasses.
 They definitely stand out when compared to the products I mentioned above, all thanks to a modern and slightly futuristic approach to design.